 Therefore, through this tool we will be able to verify if we meet the requirements to be able to fly.
 Likewise, vaccination certificates will be shared with the authorities and airlines in order to expedite the process at the time of travel.

-In this way, IATA will provide a digital solution to the traveler, without the need for physical documents, and will be able to obtain it in the following ways free through a download.
+In this way, IATA will provide a digital solution to the traveler, without the need for physical documents, and will be able to obtain it in the following way free through a download.
 This tool will last as long as the risk from the virus is maintained.
 In addition, the app will assign the traveler a digital identity so that companies can confirm the owner of the health passport.

-In addition, the app will include destination country information The user will have a much simpler experience when looking for these places in the destination country, as well as a list of vaccination and testing centers where the necessary procedures can be performed.
+In addition, the app will include destination country information The user will have a much simpler experience when searching for these places in the destination country, as well as a list of vaccination and testing centers where the necessary procedures can be performed.
 In this way, the user will have a much simpler experience when looking for these places in the destination country.

 With this action, the goal will be to restore the economic activity of those companies hit by the pandemic, as well as to reconnect travelers from all over the world in a safer way.